hannahdesmond/mastery-curriculum/GUIDE_FOR_COACHES.md

 2. To build the GitBook run the command `npm run build`.
 This will create a `_book` directory in the current folder.

-3. To serve the book locally and check changes, simply run `npm run serve`, this will server the app to `localhost:4000`.
+3. To serve the book locally and check changes, simply run `npm run start`, this will server the app to `localhost:4000`.

 ## Deploying the book